philrwebb/Generation/readme.md

 - Back-end persistence code (for dotnet | nodejs | php . . .),
 - Back-end api (for dotnet | nodejs | php . . .)
 - Front-end services to consume the api (for angular | svelte | react | vue . . .)
-- Documentation for your model.
+- Documentation for your model
+- Unit, UI and Integration tests.

 There is no guarantee that the selected modelling tool will always be supported so you need a way to move the model to a new tool with a minimum impact on the application.